Inter-node superconductivity in strained Weyl semimetals: Solutions to the Eilenberger equation

 The dependence of the $z$ component of the chiral current (\ref{Eilenberger-Sol-inter-Currents-Delta1-current-5}) on the pseudomagnetic field strength $B_5$ is presented in Fig.~\ref{fig:Eilenberger-Eqs-sol-inter-study-Delta1-current-5}.
-As we see, the chiral current is considerably smaller in the state with $\mathbf{Q}_1=\mathbf{Q}_{1}^{\rm extr}$ rather than in the spatially uniform state.
-From a technical viewpoint, this is due to the fact that the two contributions in the parentheses in Eq.~(\ref{Eilenberger-Sol-inter-Currents-Delta1-current-5}) are comparable and largely compensate each other.
+The current is a nonmonotonous function that is determined by an interplay of gap $|\Delta_1|$, which decreases with $B_5$, and a linear in $B_5$ term.
+By comparing Figs.~\ref{fig:Eilenberger-Sol-inter-Gap-Delta1-B5} and \ref{fig:Eilenberger-Eqs-sol-inter-study-Delta1-current-5}, it is evident that the current vanishes simultaneously with the superconducting gap.
+As we see, the chiral current is considerably smaller in the state with $\mathbf{Q}_1=\mathbf{Q}_{1}^{\rm extr}$ than in the spatially uniform state.
+Technically, this is due to the fact that the two contributions in the parentheses in Eq.~(\ref{Eilenberger-Sol-inter-Currents-Delta1-current-5}) are comparable and largely compensate each other.
 In view of this, it might be tempting to suggest then that the approximate value of the phase vector was not determined precisely enough and the correct result should give a vanishing $\mathbf{j}_5$.
-We cross-checked, however, that the value of $\mathbf{Q}_1$ that enforces the condition $\mathbf{j}_5=\mathbf{0}$ leads to a higher energy state.
+We checked, however, that the value of $\mathbf{Q}_1$ that enforces the condition $\mathbf{j}_5=\mathbf{0}$ leads to a higher energy state.